AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 ![Demo](./images/owmapi3.png)

-Paste your JSON Response.
+Paste your JSON Response, after which you'll see this.
+Click **Save**.

 ![Demo](./images/owmapi4.png)

-Click **Save**.

-Your custom Data Source configuration is now complete.
+Your custom data source configuration is now complete.
 Scroll up and click **Save**.

 ![Demo](./images/dssave.png)

-Your Data Source has now been created successfully and is part of the **Data Sources** list.
+Your data source has now been created successfully and is part of the **Data Sources** list.

 ![Demo](./images/dslist.png)